 The Right Ways to Manage Commercial Properties

 The best way to manage a commercial and retail property is from a base of facts and knowledge.
 Look for issues and facts as part of the property takeover strategy.
-You simply must understand all the elements of the property and the location at the earliest stages of asset take-up.
-(NB – You can get plenty of Commercial Property Management tips in our Snapshot program right here – its free)
+At the earliest stages of asset take-up, you simply must understand all the elements of the property and its location.

 Many inexperienced property managers only know the basics to look for, so they don’t understand the fuller aspects of property performance and review.
 Overlooking critical property facts can be a real problem.
 Consider all the elements of the property across: